 Funfetti cake is a reminder to us all that it’s what’s on the inside that counts.
 Slice into this fluffy white cake, and you’ll be greeted by a rainbow of color.
 Whether you call ’em sprinkles, jimmies or nonpareils, the confetti-like candy speckling the batter tells us one thing: It’s party time.
 That’s why this delightful dessert is great for any kind of celebration.
 Bring it to birthday parties or graduations-or bake it up on a weeknight to liven up a ho-hum day.

 Maybe you’ve picked up the boxed stuff before, but it’s so simple (and much more delicious) to make it from scratch.
-Follow along as our Test Kitchen shows you how to make funfetti cake.
+Follow along as our Test Kitchen shows you how to make this funfetti cake recipe.

 For the Cake: